The Purple Jacaranda: Reception

 The Canberra Times said ", Richard Lane's script would have been funny, had not Colin Dean's direction been vulgar."

 The Bulletin said "Perhaps the most harshly treated is Margo Lee.
 In the first episode she was a young woman intelligent enough to be asked to shadow dangerous criminals.
 Since then she has represented simpering stupidity.
 Miss Lee still wears a look of pained surprise at this perfidy on the part of the scriptwriter."

-The Weekly later called it "hideous".
+The Women's Weekly later called it "hideous".

 The Sunday Sydney Morning Herald said "what a sorry business it turned out to be."